 And in case you're curious, Here's Exactly When Every Fast-Food Restaurant Plans to Reopen.

 Applebee's Sirloin Steak Fajitas

-Business Insider reports the nationwide chain is at high risk of not recovering from the pandemic, as analysts and industry experts predict that Applebee's will see sales plummet in the upcoming months.
-Their sizzling plates of steak fajitas that sizzle and smell oh-so-good?
+Business Insider reports that the nationwide chain is at high risk of not recovering from the pandemic, as analysts and industry experts predict that Applebee's will see sales plummet in the upcoming months.
+Those sizzling plates of steak fajitas that smell oh-so-good?
 If things don't improve, unfortunately, they may very well be a thing of the past.

 Weeks before the COVID-19 pandemic started, the Georgia-based burger chain filed for Chapter 11 bankruptcy protection, citing debts of between $50 million and $100 million.
 Yikes.
 Shuttered restaurants due to lockdown orders have severely lessened the odds of a healthy return for restaurants, which means that Krystal's famous burgers may be gone for good.

 And if you love regional chains like Krystal, don't miss The Best Regional Fast-Food Chain in Your State.